The War of the Gargantuas: Legacy

+The War of the Gargantuas became influential and popular among some filmmakers and actors, such as Brad Pitt, Tom Cruise, Tim Burton, and some cited the film's influences on their works, such as Hideaki Anno (Neon Genesis Evangelion), Shusuke Kaneko and Kazunori Itō (Heisei Gamera trilogy), and so on.

 In 2011, manga artist Hajime Isayama cited the film's titular monsters as an inspiration for the Titans in his best-selling manga series Attack on Titan, saying: "When I was in the lower grades of elementary school, I happened to watch a film called Frankenstein's Monsters: Sanda vs. Gaira on a TV at a public hall during an evacuation drill.
 One of the two hairy monsters uprooted a tree and hit the other monster.
 That scene was really scary ...
 It was a long time ago, so it may not be an accurate memory, but it certainly influenced the making of the [Titans]."
 When filmmaker Tetsuya Nakashima was attached to direct the live-action Attack on Titan film, producer Yuji Ishida suggested that Nakashima was drawing inspiration from The War of the Gargantuas.

-In 2012, American actor Brad Pitt cited the film as his inspiration to pursue acting at the 84th Academy Awards.